Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

 The hospital that we study was able to increase ventilator capacity through a series of actions, including procurement of new machines, repurposing ventilators not intended for extended use, and borrowing of machines from other states.
 The maximum number of ventilators that were used for COVID-19 patients over the study period was 253.
 The hospital never hit their ventilator capacity, so triage was never required to determine which patients to intubate.

 The mean SOFA score at admission was 2.0 (IQR: [0.0,3.0]) and the maximum SOFA score over the entire hospital stay was 9.7 (IQR: [8.0,12.0]).
 The mean age was 64.0 years (SD 13.5).
 The patients who survived were significantly younger than those who died in the hospital (p$<$0.001).
-The average SOFA at time of intubation was 3.7 (IQR: [1.0,6.0]), at 48 hours it was 6.3 (IQR: [4.0,9.0]) and at 120 hours it was 5.9 (CI: [3.0,8.0]).
+The average SOFA at time of intubation was 3.7 (IQR: [1.0,6.0]), at 2 days of intubation it was 6.3 (IQR: [4.0,9.0]) and at 5 days of intubation it was 5.9 (CI: [3.0,8.0]).
 Details and summary statistics about the data set and our patient cohort are presented in Table \ref{tab:summary-statistics} in Appendix \ref{app:details-data-set}.